 Not all students will be able to borrow loans during the summer.
-Federal student loans are limited to an academic year maximum and the Summer term is part of the current (2012-2013) academic year.
+Federal student loans are limited to an academic year maximum and the Summer term is part of the current (2022-23) academic year.
 The Financial Aid Office will inform you of your eligibility.
-You must be enrolled at least half time (see enrollment requirements listed on previous page) in order to borrow federal student and PLUS Loans.
+You must be enrolled at least half time (see enrollment requirements above) in order to borrow federal student and PLUS Loans.

-The number of sessions and credit courses for which you enroll will determine when you have access to loan funds.
-To receive loan funds at the beginning of the first session, you must only be enrolled during Summer Session I, and you must be enrolled in at least 2 full-credit courses as an undergraduate student or 3 credit hours as a graduate student.
+The number of sessions and credit hours for which you enroll will determine when you have access to loan funds.
+To receive loan funds at the beginning of the first session, you must only be enrolled during Summer Session I, and you must be enrolled in at least 6 credit hours as an undergraduate student or 3 credit hours as a graduate student.

 If you will be enrolled less than half time for the first session, or are enrolled in both sessions, you will not have access to your loan funds until after drop/add of Summer Session II.
 Your hours for both sessions combined must equal at least half-time status.

-Federal Pell Grants, Federal Perkins Loans, Book Vouchers, and Federal Work-Study
+Federal Pell Grants, Book Vouchers, and Federal Work-Study

 The Financial Aid Office will determine if you have any Pell Grant eligibility.
 You do not have to be enrolled at least half time to receive a federal Pell Grant, but you must meet other eligibility requirements.